MIDL-Conference/midl-website-2021/pages/program.md

 # Program at a Glance

-Please also note, that for participants from the Americas, the video previewing happens on Tuesday starting at 12noon (UCT-7) or 3pm (UCT-4), with the sessions of Wednesday:
+Please note that for participants from the Americas, the video previewing happens on Tuesday starting at 12noon (UTC-7) or 3pm (UTC-4), with the sessions of Wednesday:

 14:00 (UTC-4) Study groups with Mentors (optional)<br>
 15:00 (UTC-4) <a href='#shortB'>B1-9</a> Histopathology Videos and in parallel <a href='#shortA'>A4-12</a> Segmentation Videos<br>